 Reverse osmosis: Principles of reverse osmosis and nanofiltration, Overview RO / NF membranes and elements.
 Process design of RO.
 Fouling and clogging in RO and NF systems.
 Particulate fouling.
 Pretreatment in RO systems.
 Biofouling.
 Introduction scaling & calculations.
 Calcium carbonate, LSI and S&DSI.
 Monitoring, control scaling and anti-scalants.
 Calculations with software.
 Manual Calculations for the design of a Seawater Reverse Osmosis Plant.
 Case studies water reuse and membrane systems.

-See more: OLC DMT info
+See more information: OLC DMT info